buggyrace/buggy-race-about/docs/races/running.md

 copy/rename it to `race.json`.
 The script doesn't change the input file; it creates a new (output) one.

+{: .note}
+The script can run with options: `--no-race-file` (`-n`) to accept race data directly from the keyboard (not recommended) and `--csv` (`-c`) to ignore any buggies in the JSON file and use a CSV instead.
+Not using a race file is really only useful for testing, but using a CSV may be helpful if you need to bypass the buggies in the racefile (for example, you downloaded it at the wrong time).

 When the script has completed, [upload the race file](uploading-results) — it contains the results of the race as well as details of each event within it.

+{: .suggest}
+If you want to watch a replay of the race — any race — without _actually_ entering it into the database, you can use your race server's **Upload & Replay Temporary Race File** feature.

 ## Set-up and requirements